p4-mapreduce

 function.
 Note: only onelisten()

-thread should remain open for the whole lifetime of the worker.
+thread should remain open for the whole lifetime of the Worker.
 Ignore invalid messages, including those that fail JSON decoding. - Send the

 register